Backlash (2001): Storylines

 On the next Raw is War, McMahon told Austin and Triple H that the match at Backlash, which was now to be contested for the Tag Team Championship, had an additional stipulation added to it.
 At the time, he and his wife Linda were going through (kayfabe) problems in their marriage and Linda, who McMahon had demanded a divorce from in December 2000, was seeking a divorce that he refused to give her.
 Since Linda was still the (on-screen) CEO of the company, this gave her power to veto her husband's decisions and force compromises.

 McMahon told the Power Trip that Linda had forced him to include one other caveat in the match.
 Austin and Triple H would indeed get their championship opportunity at Backlash, but in order to do so they would be required to place their singles titles at stake as well.
 The winning team would receive control of all three championships.
 If Austin and Triple H were to win, they would become Tag Team Champions in addition to their status as the WWF and Intercontinental Champions.
-If Undertaker and Kane were to win, they would receive both singles titles.
+If The Undertaker and Kane were to win, they would receive both singles titles.
 Whoever scored the fall would receive the title of the wrestler they defeated, with the other receiving the other title; this meant if Austin took the fall, he would lose his WWF Championship to whoever pinned him or made him submit and Triple H would have to forfeit his Intercontinental Championship to whoever did not score the victory for the Brothers of Destruction.